AKumar-dev/ChattyChat/README.md

 # Chatty Chat

-#### A multi-threaded chat application, imlpemented in Java.
+#### A multi-threaded chat application, implemented in Java.
 Completed in my Advanced Programming class, as an introduction to socket and thread programming.

 ## Command Line Usage:
 * the server must be started before the client